Enas-Waleed/cinemax/README.md

 Cinebuff is an Android application that displays movies information and trailers.

 ## Configuration
-Place your API key in Build.Gradle(:app)
+Place your API key API_KEY variable in TmdbUrl.java file.